xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 The rarest, and most powerful variant, where the virus has achieved complete cultivation prior to any significant decease of the dead host, and successfully transmuted the body into a superior state.
 Host suffers no weaknesses, attains temporary superhuman strength when consuming human blood, and does not age.

 The above hypothesis would explain the existence of shikis, jinrou, and why some people do not get reanimated in the first place, all under one common explanation; some form of genetic disposition would be required for the maximization of MVR's cultivation, and the physical well-being of the victim likely has a great deal of effect in what of the three outcomes they end up in.
-The time allowed for MVR's cultivation prior to host's death is also a major contributor, as the time between decease and reanimation can be greatly reduced, increasing the likelyhood the host becomes a jinrou.
+The time allowed for MVR's cultivation prior to host's death is also a major contributor, as the time between decease and reanimation can be greatly reduced, increasing the likelyhood that the host becomes a jinrou.

 ## Inexplicable behaviors and abilities